 Eligibility and Participation.
-Any employee who is customarily employed for at least 20 hours per week and more than five months per calendar year by us or our participating subsidiaries will be eligible to participate in the ESPP.
-Employees will become participants in the ESPP by delivering to us a subscription agreement within a specified period of time prior to the commencement of each offering period.
+If these amendments are approved by stockholders, any employee, including those who are customarily employed for less than 20 hours per week and less than five months per calendar year by us or our participating subsidiaries, will be eligible to participate in the ESPP.
+Employees will become participants in the ESPP by delivering to us a subscription agreement within a specified period of time before the commencement of each offering period.